-The Special Representative of the Secretary General for West Africa also serves as Chairman of the Cameroon-Nigeria Mixed Commission established in November 2002 by the UN Secretary-General at the request of Presidents Paul Biya and Olasogun Obasanjo of Cameroon and Nigeria respectively.
-The goal of the Commission is to facilitate the implementation of the ruling of the International Court of Justice (ICJ) on the land and maritime boundary between the two countries 10 October 2002.
+The Special Representative of the Secretary General for West Africa also serves as Chairman of the Cameroon-Nigeria Mixed Commission (CNMC) established in November 2002 by the UN Secretary-General at the request of Presidents Paul Biya and Olusegun Obasanjo of Cameroon and Nigeria respectively.
+The goal of the Mixed Commission is to facilitate the implementation of the judgment of the International Court of Justice (ICJ) of 10 October 2002.

-The mandate of the Commission covers the following fields:
+The mandate covers the following fields:

-Demilitarization of the peninsula of Bakassi.
+- Demilitarization of the peninsula of Bakassi.

 - Protection of the rights of the affected populations.